Post Scholarships

 Scholarship Application Process

 Applicants interested in consideration for a scholarship award should complete the application forms and may submit them either by regular mail or by email.
 Applications must include all items identified on the “Scholarship Selection Criteria”.
-Applications are due on 30 May 2025 for the 2025/2026 academic year.
+Applications for the 2026-2027 academic year will be posted on or about March 1, 2026 and will be due on 15 May 2026.

 By email: SAMEBSAPP@gmail.com.